Inpatient Rehab in Michigan

 Guiding Light Mission - Grand Rapids, MI

-Guiding Light Mission is an inpatient rehab located in Grand Rapids, MI.
+Guiding Light Mission is an inpatient rehab situated in Grand Rapids, MI.

 Location: 255 South Division Street, Grand Rapids, MI 49503 in Kent County